cloudfoundry/credhub-cli/README.md

-**Pivotal Cloud Foundry CredHub CLI helps you configure and interact with deployed CredHub APIs.**
+**Pivotal Cloud Foundry CredHub CLI helps you configure and interact with CredHub APIs.**

 *Starred commands and parameters are planned, but not yet implemented*